KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Aria Hassan.md

 cr: 16
 traits:
   - name: Magic Resistance
-    desc: Morgath has advantage on saving throws against spells and other magical effects
+    desc: Vronos has advantage on saving throws against spells and other magical effects
   - name: Marshal General
-    desc: Unless Morgath is incapacitated, it and all of Aria's other summons within 30 feet of it have advantage on saving throws against features that would inflict mental conditions
+    desc: Unless Vronos is incapacitated, it and all of Aria's other summons within 30 feet of it have advantage on saving throws against features that would inflict mental conditions
   - name: Herretical Smite
     desc: Whenever Morgath hits with a weapon attack, it can expend one spell slot to deal necrotic or fire damage to the target in addition to the weapons damage.
 The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each level higher than the first.
 spells:
-  - "Morgath is a 19th evel spellcaster.
+  - "Vronos is a 19th evel spellcaster.
 Its spellcasting abillity is Charisma (spell save DC 17, +9 to hit with spell attacks).
 It has the following spells prepared"
   - At Will: Firebolt, Phantom Steed
   - 1st level (4 slots): Command, Compelled Duel, Arcane Weapon
   - 2nd level (3 slots): Hold person, Crown of Madness